 CV.env.var

-If strategy = 'env', a character corresponding to the environmental variables used to build the partition. k partitions will be built for each environmental variables.
-By default the function uses all environmental variables available.
+If strategy = 'env', a character corresponding to the environmental variables used to build the partition (all available variables by default), and for which CV.k partitions will be built

 CV.strat